Sue-Mir/Module2_Project_Hypothesis_Testing/README.md

 # Module 2 -  Hypothesis Testing - Northwind database

-The goal of the project is to query the Northwind database to get the data needed to perform a statistical analysis.
+The goal of the project is to query the Northwind database to extract the data needed to perform a statistical analysis.
 In this statistical analysis, a hypothesis test will be perfomed to answer the following questions:

-## Project Modules
 #### Filename:  Student_HypothesisI.pynb
 Hypothesis I : Does discount have a significant effect on quantity of an order?